xdd44-utopia/socket-line/README.md

-## Draw a line between devices

-By Unity
+## Unity project for a multi-devices interaction application

+Two Unity projects Server and Client

+One openFrameworks project for converting 3D texture